 Is Boxing Rigged

 Boxing, often scrutinized for controversial decisions and the influence of financial interests, operates within a nuanced landscape that can lead to perceptions of unfairness.
 Despite this, the sport is regulated by bodies dedicated to maintaining its integrity, making outright rigging rare.
-The majority within the boxing community strives to uphold its credibility, balancing commercial appeal with competitive integrity.
+The majority of the boxing community strives to uphold its credibility, balancing commercial appeal with competitive integrity.

 High-Profile Controversies